Top 10 Best Snowboarding Brands

 Every board and brand can be different from person to person but Lib by far has the greatest feel and quality I've ever used, I mainly use them as an all rounder as their a one stop shop from park to pipe to a cruisey run around the mountain or off the track and in the trees, whatever you're flavour is Lib Tech has you covered

 You gotta be kidding me.
 The boards that contributed to the greatest snowboard movie of all time only get #7, really?
 And BURTON gets number 1?
-I can see, no true snowboarder that KNOWS WHAT THEY ARE TALKING ABOUT has actually been voting.
-Anyone who KNOWS snowboarding, knows lib tech is TOP OF THE LINE.
-Magne traction, C2BTX camber/rocker with HP technology. enough said, there is nothing more advanced on the market.
-I know, I own one, I've shredded The North Face with it.
-Burton is just the better known brand, they certainly aren't the best.
-I mean you have to buy burton bindings if you get a burton board because their set ups aren't universal like say...
-Lib tech?
-I have a capita snowboard with flow bindings, and a lib tech with ride bindings.
-If I had made the mistake as a beginner buying a Burton, man, I'd be screwed right now!
-Seriously people, stop voting on crap you don't know ANYTHING ABOUT.
-I knew this was gonna happen, I should've stayed away from this one.
-It just pissed me ...more
+I can see that no true snowboarder who KNOWS WHAT THEY ARE TALKING ABOUT has actually been voting.
+Anyone who KNOWS snowboarding knows Lib Tech is TOP OF THE LINE.
+Magne-traction, C2BTX camber/rocker with HP technology.
+Enough said, there is nothing more advanced on the market.
+I know, I own one, and I've shredded The North Face with it.
+Burton is just the better-known brand; they certainly aren't the best.
+I mean, you have to buy Burton bindings if you get a Burton board because their setups aren't universal like, say, Lib Tech.
+I have a Capita snowboard with Flow bindings and a Lib Tech with Ride bindings.
+If I had made the mistake as a beginner of buying a Burton, man, I'd be screwed right now!
+Seriously, people, stop voting on crap you don't know ANYTHING ABOUT.
+I knew this was gonna happen; I should've stayed away from this one.
+It just ...more

 Best boards out there hands down, no question, not even a competition.
 Used to ride a burton board then switched to a lib tech when I got older and better.
 Would never go back to a burton!